 Category: Health Page 3 of 4

-Can dogs eat durian, the prickly fruit?
+Can dogs eat the fruit, Durian?

-There is very little online information on this that I can find but apparently yes but in small quantities onlyif the links referenced at the end of this post are accurate. :P
+There is very little online information on this that I can find but apparently yes but in small quantities only, if the links referenced at the end of this post are accurate. :P

 For a while there, every time we visited the vet we were informed that Donna’s weight had gone up again.
 The vet is an hour’s walk away, so it didn’t make sense to walk our overweight dog over in the hot sun just to weigh her regularly.
 A two-hour walk there and back is generally too much for our princess dog to handle as well.
 Donna is not handbag size, and she gets worried when her feet are not firmly on the ground, so the best way to weigh her is to get her to get on our digital weighing scale (for humans :P) herself.
 Hah!!